 When you peel and seed roasted peppers, you are supposed to wear gloves, as the hot peppers can burn your fingers.
 I usually use poblanos, which are pretty mild - so I never have used gloves to peel and seed them, and I have never had a problem.
-But this was the first time I was using Hatch chilis, and even though we selected medium, they had quite a bit more heat than the poblanos that I typically use - and it kind of creeps up on you - I didn't realize it while I was peeling them - but the heat came on afterwards - and because I don't think I realized it right away, and just gave my hands a quick wash afterwards, I don't think I got all of it off, and it soaked in, and this tingling/heat feeling lasted for hours!!!
+But this was the first time I was using Hatch chilis, and even though we selected medium, they had quite a bit more heat than the poblanos that I typically use - and it kind of creeps up on you - I didn't realize it while I was peeling them - but the heat came on afterwards - and because I don't think I realized it right away, and just gave my hands a quick wash afterwards, I don't think I got all of it off, and it soaked in, and this tingling/heat feeling lasted for hours, I mean like 6 hours!!!
 It was really kind of interesting.
 I tried all sorts of things - soaking my fingers in vinegar and water, putting a baking soda paste on them.
 I didn't have milk, but I guess soaking in milk can help.
-Finally - about 5 hours later, the tingling just kind of went away!
+Finally - about 5-6 hours later, the tingling just kind of went away!

 So needless to say - if you are going to make these - be smarter than I - and wear gloves for the seeding and peeling part!!

 This recipe is great as a dipping salsa, or you can use it to make my Green Chili Chicken Stew recipe.
 I also also put it on to chicken thighs before baking.

 3-4 garlic cloves (or more if you like it more garlicky)

 Real salt (start with 1/2 teaspoon, taste & adjust)